sajal-shrivastava/EMSBackend/README.md

 2. Run `mvn spring-boot:run` or execute the `EmsApplication` main class.
 3. The API will be available at `http://localhost:8080/api/employee`.

-## Testing
-Unit tests are provided for service and controller layers using JUnit and Mockito.

 ---
 For more details, see the code and comments in the source files.